-Cost of Sales (CoS) increased 2.6% or 2.6% or a per hectoliter basis.
+Cost of Sales (CoS) increased 2 6% or 2 6% on a per hectoliter basis.
 The increase in cost of sales was driven primarily by unfavorable transactional foreign exchange impacts, partially offset by synergy capture.
-On a constant geographic basis CoS per hectoliter increased by 3.1%.
+On a constant geographic basis CoS per hectoliter increased by 3 1%